 Résumé: Your résumé is meant to get you an interview.
 These one- or two-page documents highlight your accomplishments relevant to the position you are targeting.
 Don't just simply list the job duties you’ve had in previous positions.
 Review a sample résumé, a sample federal résumé, and a great blog post on how to write bullet points that focus on measurable accomplishments.

 Interview: Interviews can take a variety of forms and are meant to assess everything from your skills to your cultural fit with an organization.
 See some tips to make the most of your interview opportunities.

 Know your worth and plan your path

 Congratulations, you received an offer!
-Now you need to make sure they are adequately compensating you.
-After you accept a position and start, you need to know how maximize your impact and grow your career.
+Make sure you are being adequately compensated.
+After you accept a position and start, you need to know how to maximize your impact and grow your career.

 When negotiating salary, factor in everyday expenses in your calculations, as the cost of living can vary widely across the U.S. and abroad.
 Much like you did with your initial job search research, you can use a number of online tools to help you approximate salaries for the target geographic area and industry.

 Beyond salary, remember to consider (or ask about) all aspects of a compensation offer, such as student loan relief, transportation benefits, retirement and health insurance benefits, mobile phone reimbursements, time off for volunteer activities, company meals, performance bonuses, and equity stakes.